lassepe/pandoc-revealjs-clean/README.md

 ## Usage

-1. Clone this repository: `git clone https://github.com/lassepe/revealjs-clean`
+1. Clone this repository: `git clone --recursive https://github.com/lassepe/pandoc-revealjs-clean`
-2. Initialize submodules: `git submodule init`
-3. Build `slides.md` by running `pandoc-compose` in the project root.
+2. Build `slides.md` by running `pandoc-compose` in the project root.

 ## More Information: